 Protection from 2016 reduction

 Your members will need to apply for a permanent protection reference number online.
-They’ll need to do this even if they have a temporary reference number.

 The permanent reference number is in the format: